-Catalan is a Romance language spoken by about 12 million people.
-It is the official language of Andorra and an official language, along with Spanish, in Catalonia (Catalunya), Valencia (Comunitat Valenciana) and the Balearic Islands.
-It is also spoken in parts of Aragon and Murcia, Rousillon (Rosselló) in southern France, and in the Sardinian city of Alghero (l'Alguer)
+Catalan is a Romance language spoken by about 9.5 million people in Spain, Andorra, France and Italy.
+It is the official language of Andorra, and an official language, along with Spanish, in Catalonia (Catalunya), Valencia (Comunitat Valenciana) and the Balearic Islands (Illes Balears) in Spain.
+It is also spoken in parts of Aragon and Murcia in Spain, Pyrénées-Orientales in southern France, and in the Sardinian city of Alghero (l'Alguer) in Italy.

 The language of Valencia is known as Valencian, which some belief is a separate language, however most linguists view it as a variety of Catalan.
 The Acadèmia Valenciana de la Llengua (AVL) consider Catalan and Valencian to be two names for the same language.

 Catalan appeared as a distinct language during the 10th and 11th centuries.
 During the 12th century, Catalan began to appear in writing in scientific, philosophical, financial, religious, legal, literary and historical documents.
 At that time, Latin and Provençal were the preferred languages for literary and philosophical texts.